Internet Explorer 11 (IE11) is not supported. For the best experience please open using Chrome, Firefox, Safari or MS Edge

 Whistleblowing

-The act of disclosing information about illegal or unethical conduct or practices within an organisation or government agency.
+The act of disclosing information by a worker about illegal or unethical conduct or practices within an organisation or public body that comes to the worker’s attention in the course of their work.
 Whistleblowing is known as a “protected disclosure” under relevant Irish legislation.

 Without Prejudice